attestantio/vouch/docs/configuration.md

       deadline: '1s'
       # bid-gap is the gap between receiving a response from a relay and querying it again.
       bid-gap: '100ms'
+  # The signedbeaconblock strategy obtains the signed beacon blocks from multiple beacon nodes.
+  signedbeaconblock:
+    # style can be 'first'.
+If not defined or set to another value Vouch will default to using the multiclient.
+    style: 'first'
+    first:
+      # beacon-node-addresses are the addresses from which to receive signed beacon blocks.
+      beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']
+      # timeout defines the maximum amount of time the strategy will wait for a response.
+Different strategies may return earlier
+      # if they have obtained enough information from their beacon node(s).
+      timeout: '2s'
   # The synccommitteecontribution strategy obtains sync committee contributions from multiple sources.
   synccommitteecontribution:
     # style can be 'best', which obtains contributions from all nodes and selects the best, or 'first', which uses the first returned